basham/pxa.iu.edu/app/01-team.md

 <a href="mailto:kaiwang@iu.edu" class="Contact-method Contact-method--email">kaiwang@iu.edu</a>
 <a href="tel:+18128561049" class="Contact-method Contact-method--tel tel">(812) 856-1049</a>
 <a href="https://twitter.com/mrwangkai" title="Follow Kai on Twitter" class="Contact-method Contact-method--twitter">mrwangkai</a>

-## Jared Forney <span class="subtitle">Graduate Assistant</span>
-Jared is a graduate assistant currently pursuing a Master's degree in Human-Computer Interaction Design.
-He has a passion for strategic design planning and believes that good design is a conversation between users, designers, and the ecosystem in which they all live.

-<a href="mailto:jmforney@indiana.edu" class="Contact-method Contact-method--email">jmforney@indiana.edu</a>
-<a href="https://twitter.com/jaredforney" title="Follow Jared on Twitter" class="Contact-method Contact-method--twitter">jaredforney</a>

 ## Chad Nobbe <span class="subtitle">Undergraduate Intern</span>
 Chad is working towards a B.S. in Informatics, a minor in Computer Science, and a minor in Information Technology.
 He is exploring the realms of UX design, programming, and data mining.